Space-ify/frontend-in-space/README.md

 Josh did an amazing job implementing a very math heavy AI generation of planet textures from the spotify album art.
 We learned a ton about react and were super happy with the visual.
 Overally, it was amazing to see everything come together and learn so much in such a short period of time.
 ## What we learned
 Communication is key, task delegation is extremely important and no single one of us could have accomplished this on our own.
-## What's next for Spaceify
-I would really like the AWS containers to be built with Terraform in the future.